How Long Do You Need in Iceland?

 A woman with sunglasses swims in the Seljavallalaug pool in South Iceland

-As well as spending time in Reykjavík, 3 days will let you take an excursion or two into the surrounding countryside.
+As well as spending time in Reykjavík, 3 days will let you take an excursion or 2 into the surrounding countryside.
 For instance, check out the popular Golden Circle route, and you’ll see three of Iceland’s top attractions in a single day.

 These include Þingvellir National Park, a UNESCO World Heritage Site and home of Iceland’s ancient parliament.
 You’ll also witness the mighty Gullfoss waterfall and active geysers at the Geysir geothermal area.